alpop/Arduino-UNO-R3-based-LC-meter/README.md

   ```

-   The schematics and the sketch is  a compilation from various free sources one can find on the Internet along with original     circuit and code.
+   The schematics and the sketch is  a compilation from various free sources one can find on the Internet and the original circuit and code.

    The sketch was tested with Arduino UNO R3.